 - Opportunity: External conditions that present advantages to taking advantage of.

-- Threat: External forces that pose a danger or disadvantages.
+- Threat: External forces that pose a danger or disadvantage.

 SWOT Analysis is a framework for understanding an organization’s present situation and opportunities and threats.
 It also provides insight into how the organization can utilize its resources to achieve its goals.